 As a business developer in the 90s.
 I was part of a research team to establish why a particular beverage drink was very popular in a particular region in Nigeria.
 Our initial perception was that it had something to do with the taste or quality of the product.
 You see, we desperately wanted to give ourselves credit that it was because of our hard work that the product was selling and increasing revenue.
-The results was shocking.
-While, the quality of the product was not in doubt, it was surprising that the number one driver of sales for the product in that particular region was the color of the cap.
+The results were shocking.
+While the quality of the product was not in doubt, it was surprising that the number one driver of sales for the product in that particular region was the colour of the cap.
 Unfortunately, this fact did not match the top decision maker’s idea of “re-branding”, so they paid little attention to it all to the detriment of the brand.
 (I will share more about this in a different post about market intelligence).
 In other to change anything, you need to understand it first.

-1. Life style choices: This is perhaps the biggest and most significant factor influencing expenditure.
+1. Lifestyle choices: This is perhaps the biggest and most significant factor influencing expenditure.

 - Choice of residence - Where you live, impacts your income and expenditure.
 If you decide to live in the outskirts of town, rent will obviously be cheaper than if you decide to live within the metropolis.
 Ultimately, it boils down to the quality of residential living that you desire.

-- Choice of Automobile – When I was much younger and I was asked the question ‘what kind of car would you like to drive?’
+- Choice of Automobile—When I was much younger and I was asked the question, ‘what kind of car would you like to drive?’
 I recalled I always answered by saying ‘any car that can take me from here to there’.
 As I grew older and income increased, that answer began to get more defined.
 Our choices of the automobile we wished to drive can influence our expenditure pattern.

-2. Personality: Believe it or not, our different personality profiles plays a role in our expenditure patterns.
+2. Personality: Believe it or not, our different personality profiles play a role in our expenditure patterns.
 For instance, if you are a phlegmatic like me, you are likely to want to take things easy.
-You will likely avoid stress and will make choices that will give you less stress.
+You will probably avoid stress and will make choices that will give you less stress.
 I remember when we were house hunting many years ago.
 My wife is the choleric type.
 She has loads of energy and was ready to check out different houses and locations anywhere in town.
 For me, it was much simpler.
 We already had a budget, we had identified our preferred location and we had provided the agent with the specs we needed.
 My expectation is that we should only be invited to inspect if they found anything that matches those specs.
 It was never the case, because day after day, they kept taking us to different properties that were clearly over our budget or in locations that we didn’t specify.
 It didn’t take long for me to get tired and stressed out.
 I wanted everything to end.
 On the day we eventually settled for a place, I had told myself that day that I was basically just going to settle for whatever we saw, I couldn’t imagine doing another day of house hunting.

-Our personalities play a key role in our decision making process.
-Someone who is considered in local parlance a “hustler”, might not have a problem building in a “certain part of town” because he considers it a stop gap until he is able to gather enough money to build his dream home in the metropolis.
+Our personalities play a key role in our decision-making process.
+Someone who is considered in local parlance a “hustler”, might not have a problem building in a “certain part of town” because he considers it a stop-gap until he is able to gather enough money to build his dream home in the metropolis.
 The mistake anyone with a rather tepid personality will make is to think that he can do the same and find satisfaction.
 We are all wired differently.

 3. Visioning: In my book “Honey, is it in the budget?”
 I mentioned three key points in the journey to financial wellness.
 The last key is the ‘Value of a Common Vision”.
 Your vision plays a key role in influencing your expenditure pattern.
 If you envision yourself in a particular space, chances are that you will gravitate towards actualizing that vision.
 The idea of a dream car, a dream house, a dream job and even a dream vacation brings this more into relevance than we would admit.